-Health & Wellbeing at Christ the King
+Health & Wellbeing

 Health and First Aid

 The School Nurse, who is part of the Healthy Family Team, is usually in school once a week.
 A referral to the school nurse can be made through your Achievement Leader and they can support you with a wide range of issues from emotional health, relationships, self-harm, body image, healthy eating and more.